VOLTTRON/volttron/README.md

     a.
 On the downstream server (collector node),

         ```
-        python volttron/utils/rmq_setup.py federation
+        vcfg --rabbitmq federation [optional path to rabbitmq_config.yml
+        containing the details of the upstream hostname, port and vhost]
         ```

-        Please provide the hostname (or IP address) and port of the upstream nodes when prompted.
+        If no config file is provided, the script will prompt for hostname (or IP address), port, and vhost of each upstream node.
 The hostname provided should match the hostname in the ssl certificate of the upstream server.
 For bi-directional data flow, we will have to run the same script on both the nodes.

     b.
-Create a user in the upstream server with username=downstream admin user name. (i.e. <instance-name>-admin) and provide it access to the virtualhost of the upstream rabbitmq server.
+Create a user in the upstream server(publisher) with username=<downstream adminuser name> (i.e. <instance-name>-admin) and
+    provide it access to the  virtualhost of the upstream rabbitmq server.
+Run the below command in the upstream server

         ```sh
         cd $RABBITMQ_HOME